photoprism/photoprism-docs/docs/user-guide/organize/views.md

-# Views #
+# Search Result Views

-PhotoPrism provides you three beautiful views to enjoy your photos and videos.
+PhotoPrism offers you three different views to browse your photos and videos:

 === "Card View"